2010: Where it all began

 Image of the Maker's House installation in 2016 - a collaboration between The New Craftsmen and Burberry

 2018-Present: Establishing the destination for crafted interiors

 In 2018, Yelena Ford took over the running of the business from Natalie Melton.
-The last 2-years have seen The New Craftsmen focusing on the role and value of craft within the interiors space.
+The last four years have seen The New Craftsmen focusing on the role and value of craft within the interiors space.
 Spanning furniture, lighting, artworks, textiles, decorative accessories and tableware, we have deepened our product portfolio to address the needs of the market with a conviction that our crafted collections, forged with makers of the British Isles, provide distinctive and utterly unique interiors products and services.
 The New Craftsmen is now a multi-channel destination for crafted interiors supported by a dedicated service team for both Trade and Private clients that works internationally, the launch of a new website and fully digitalised Trade Portal, and a Bespoke Studio situated in our Mayfair showroom.
 Together we are committed to growing the opportunity for craft and its makers in interiors, and work in various ways to realise ambitious projects.

 The Beldi Project